Hansel11/StockGudang-SATP/README.md

 # StockGudang
-Stock Gudang SATP is CRUD GUI App which stores data locally, designed for an Indonesian organization.
+Stock Gudang SATP is an Indonesian CRUD GUI App created using python's TKInter which stores data locally.